scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ## Even more

-There are literally dozens of additional methods on the Scala collections classes that will keep you from ever needing to write another `for` loop.
+There are literally dozens of additional methods on the Scala collections types that will keep you from ever needing to write another `for` loop.
 See the Reference documentation for more details and examples.

 >As a final note, if you’re using Java code in a Scala project, you can convert Java collections to Scala collections.
 By doing this you can use those collections in `for` expressions, and can also take advantage of Scala’s functional collections methods.
 See the [Interacting with Java][interacting] section for more details.